o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics.md

 You can edit a nested prefab by opening the nested prefab in Prefab Edit Mode.
 In the following video, the nested prefab becomes the prefab being edited and a new entity is created within the context of the nested prefab.

-{{< video src="/images/learning-guide/tutorials/entities-and-prefabs/nested-focus-mode.mp4" info="Open a nested prefab for edit in prefab edit mode." autoplay="true" loop="true" width="450" >}}
+{{< video src="/images/learning-guide/tutorials/entities-and-prefabs/nested-focus-mode.mp4" info="Open a nested prefab for edit in Prefab Edit Mode." autoplay="true" loop="true" width="450" >}}

 ## Detach a prefab instance